BussyBakks/uninstallUWPtool/README.md

 # uninstallUWPtool
+my first handmade tools
-my handmade UWP apps uninstaller:D
+the UWP apps uninstaller:D

+yeah you can pick my source and edit this to new releases, but COPYRIGHT PLS